NecipAkgz/fhevm-example-factory/docs/concepts/core/fhe-handles.md

 import {ZamaEthereumConfig} from "@fhevm/solidity/config/ZamaConfig.sol";

 /**
- * @notice Deep dive into FHE handles: what they are and how they work.
- *         Explains that handles are uint256 pointers to encrypted data,
+ * @notice Deep dive into FHE handles: uint256 pointers to encrypted data.
- *         demonstrates three creation methods (fromExternal, asEuint, operations),
+ *         Demonstrates handle creation (fromExternal, asEuint, operations) and
- *         and emphasizes immutability - every operation creates a NEW handle.
+ *         emphasizes their immutability—each operation creates a NEW handle.
- *         Includes gas cost comparisons for different operations.
  *
- * @dev Handle = uint256 pointer to encrypted data.
-Operations create NEW handles (immutable).
+ * @dev Handles are immutable uint256 pointers.
+Operations always yield new handles.
- *      ⚡ Gas: asEuint32 ~20k, fromExternal ~50k, add/sub ~100k
  */
 contract FHEHandles is ZamaEthereumConfig {
     euint32 private _storedValue;